-- 1. Plaintiffs R.I.L.R., J.L.S., K.L.S., Z.M.R., J.L.P.M., W.M.C., C.M.A.C., and G.A.P.C., and the class they seek to represent, are all mothers and their children who have fled severe violence in their countries-predominantly Honduras, Guatemala, and El Salvador-in order to seek asylum in the United States.
+- 1. Plaintiffs R.I.L.R., J.L.S., K.L.S., Z.M.R., J.L.P.M., W.M.C., C.M.A.C., G.A.P.C., G.C.R., and J.A.R., and the class they seek to represent, are all mothers and their children who have fled severe violence in their countries-predominantly Honduras, Guatemala, and El Salvador-in order to seek asylum in the United States.
 Each Plaintiff and similarly situated individual has been found by an immigration officer or immigration judge ("IJ") to have a "credible fear" of persecution, meaning there is a "significant possibility" she or he will be granted asylum.

-Nonetheless, Plaintiffs and other members of the proposed class remain in detention pursuant to a Department of Homeland Security ("DHS") policy of locking them up and refusing to consider them for release on bond, recognizance, or other conditions (the "No-Release Policy").
+Nonetheless, Plaintiffs and other members of the class they seek to represent have been, or will be, detained for weeks or months pursuant to a Department of Homeland Security ("DHS") policy of locking them up and refusing to consider them for release on bond, recognizance, or other conditions (the "No-Release Policy").
 DHS applies the No-Release Policy to Plaintiffs and those similarly situated not because they individually pose a danger to the community or flight risk that requires their detention, but in order to deter other Central American migrants from coming to the United States. - 2.
 Immigration detention is civil; it is not intended as punishment.
 The purposes of immigration detention are to ensure that individuals appear for their removal proceedings (and for removal if it is ultimately ordered), and to protect the public from danger that might result from an individual's release.
 Immigration detention is not designed to serve the goal of general deterrence, which is properly the function of the criminal justice system. - 3.
 Prior to June 2014, DHS adhered to these traditional principles and generally did not detain families that arrived in the United States seeking asylum.
 In addition, it was DHS policy that individuals who, like Plaintiffs, passed a credible fear screening and were pursuing asylum claims before the immigration court, should generally be released from detention, as long as they could establish their identity and show that they were not a flight risk or danger to the community.